Terralith are totally unique, luxury metal roleplaying dice, perfect for defending yourself in moments of danger and peril!

 The team behind Irondrake started off by designing fashion accessories for boutique brands such as Armani, Diesel and Levis, before throwing that all in to do something they are truly passionate about - making dice!

 Formed in 2013, Irondrake is an Italian dice and miniatures publishing company that has been making stunning, 100% original metal dice for gamers.
 You can check out their website HERE.

 So how did Terralith start?

 Terralith started life during the summer of 2014.
 Waggle Dance had just successfully funded on Kickstarter and, faced with the prospect of producing 250,000 custom dice, I was looking for a technical director to advise on dice production.

-Remembering Davide and his utterly gorgeous dice from Essen, I got in touch and, with the help of the Waggle Dance Kickstarter community, asked Davide to help finalise our dice designs and to get them production ready.
+Remembering Davide from Irondrake and his spectacular dice, I got in touch and, with the help of the Waggle Dance Kickstarter community, asked Davide to help finalise our Waggle Dance dice designs and to get them production ready.

-Once Waggle Dance was produced, we continued talking about dice, how well they symbolise gaming (more so than the meeple even!) and all the amazing ones we had in our collections.
+Once Waggle Dance was produced, we continued talking about dice, how well they symbolise gaming (more so than the meeple in our opinion) and how much we both enjoyed the variety in our collections.
 We talked about what makes dice so cool and how dice could be made differently, Davide then mentioned that he had a series of dice that he had been working on and asked me if Grublin would like to collaborate to publish these.